 In 1995, When prototype development was ready for field testing, four were shipped to Larry Hills with the instructions to “put these in the worst place you can find, and see if they pass the test.”
 Larry did, and the PETs did.
 Shipments began to Zaire, where Larry had set up a place to receive the frames, put on the wooden beds, and distribute them.
 See history for the full story.

 The PET Project is not wed to just this particular model of machine.
 Besides raising funds for building PET vehicles, some affiliates collect other used mobility devices such as canes, foldable walkers, crutches, and wheelchairs.
 Even if they need minor repairs/replacement parts, we receive and send them on to one of our distribution partners, Hope Haven International Ministries, in Iowa.
 They refurbish used mobility devices and distribute along with our PETs in over 90 countries to date.

 Our goal is the Gift of Mobility for all of God’s people in need.
 We will cooperate and share with anyone working toward that goal.
 We seek to involve lay persons in the Church as major servants in this mission.
 We want to work with all groups, religious or secular and seek to provide mobility first for those in greatest need and with least resources.

-We are open to serve and work with those whose lord is not Jesus.
+PET Design is controlled and overseen by PET International, and the PETs are produced at the Affiliate sites.
 The PET has been extensively field tested and is designed to be: